Northwest Carving: ToolmakinG

 The handles of these adzes will be made from tree branches, or elbows, either of alder or maple, both of which are excellent woods for this application.
 The blades are fastened to the handles with strong seine twine, in a modern version of the simple but highly effective aboriginal technique.

-Alder, maple, or (cherry, any fruitwood, yew, locust, etc.) tree branches with close to a 45-degree angle between a handle-sized arm (at least 15 inches long x 1 inch diameter) and the blade-side arm (at least 8 inches long x 1.5 inch diameter), if you can get them.
+Alder, maple, or (cherry, any fruitwood, yew, locust, etc.) tree branches with close to a 45-degree angle between a handle-sized arm (at least 15 inches long x 1 inch diameter) and the blade-side arm (at least 8 inches long x 1.5 inch diameter or more), if you can get them.
 Both arms need to be straight and ‘in line’ with one another.
 Usable examples will be provided for those without access to handle stock.

 Knife Handle blank material (Optional):